"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Background Related Work

 \textbf{Prior work studying VPN users: } Namara \etal~\cite{namara2020emotional} conducted a study with 90 technologically savvy users and studied the adoption and usage of VPNs, and the barriers they encounter in adopting them.
 They find users with emotional reasons to use a VPN such as fear of surveillance or desire for privacy, are more likely to continue using them rather users who use it for practical reasons.
 Similarly exploring the factors that influence user decisions to adopt VPN apps, Sombatruang \etal~\cite{sombatruang2020attributes} interviewed 32 users in UK and Japan and found that user review rating and price significantly influenced the choosing of a VPN to use.

 \textbf{Prior work exploring particular sub-populations: } Binkhorst \etal~\cite{binkhorst2022security} studied the mental models of 18 users in the context of corporate VPNs, and found that experts and non-expert users have similar mental models of VPNs, and experts also tend to have false beliefs on security aspects of VPNs.
-Dutkowska-Zuk \etal~\cite{dutkowska2020practicing} conducted a study focused on a specific sub-population of (n=349) university students to find how and why they use VPNs, and whether they understand the various privacy risks caused by VPNs.
-They found that students are mostly concerned with access to content, and privacy concerns come second.
-Most students said they did not use VPNs regularly (with 86.5\% of them using it only sometimes or rarely) and when they did it was predominantly to access blocked content, not to protect privacy.
+Dutkowska-Zuk \etal conducted a study focused on a specific sub-population of 349 university students to find how and why they use VPNs, and whether they understand the various privacy risks caused by VPNs~\cite{dutkowska2020practicing}.
+They found that students are mostly concerned with access to content rather than privacy, and that most students did not use VPNs regularly.
+Extending this study, they looked at how these students compare to general VPN users in the awareness of risks of VPN use and how they adopt VPNs~\cite{marshini-usenix-vpn}.
+Specifically, they found that despite having different use cases, both groups had low understanding of the risks of data collection by VPNs, highlighting the need for better awareness campaigns.

 \textbf{Prior work studied user attitudes and use of privacy-enhancing tools: } Various prior works have shown that users, particularly in the U.S. are aware of risks such as tracking, and are concerned about online tracking in different situations~\cite{melicher2016preferences, chanchary2015user, rader2014awareness}.
 However, some prior work has shown that they are unclear on how to protect themselves~\cite{shirazi2014deters}.
 Story \etal~\cite{story2021awareness} highlighted this in their study of the use of and perceptions about web-browsing privacy related tools.
 In their survey of 500 U.S. users, they ascertain user perception of the protection provided by different tools across 12 different scenarios, and interestingly, they find that users having more experience using VPNs is associated with confusion about their protection.
 Further, studying the adoption and abandonment of 30 commonly recommended security and privacy practices, Zou \etal~\cite{zou2020examining} surveyed 902 users and find that security practices were more widely adopted and privacy related practices were among the ones most commonly abandoned.